swbain/aviary/README.md

 * page 2, lfo on selected output
     - enc 2: select lfo param (min voltage, max voltage -5V min 10V max)
     - enc 3: set voltage

+example of how to add to an existing norns project at the [nest-demo](https://github.com/swbain/nest-demo) repo